Muang Xay: Naming

 Legend has it that in the year 1323, the inhabitants of the village Ban Luang Cheng in "Takka Sila" town were in the forest to cut bamboo.
 While they were making some bamboo fishing utensils, they saw a monk coming from the forest walking towards them.
-He had gone to the forest long before to meditate.
+He had gone to the forest before to meditate.
 The monk asked the villagers what they were doing and they replied that they were making a fishing basket.
 They offered him food.
 Because of that experience, the villagers changed the town's name from "Takka Sila" to "Muang Xay", as the monk's name was "Paxay".

-History

-In 1987, Muang Xay became the capital of Oudomxay Province instead of Ban Nahin.

 Infrastructure

-Oudomxay is connected to Luang Prabang by National Route 1.

 The town is served by Oudomsay Airport, about a 10 minute walk from town center.

 It has a station on the Boten–Vientiane railway.

 Demography

-The residents of the town are mainly Lao Loum, but the presence of the ethnic group Khmu, 60% of the province's population, has an important impact on the town.
+The residents of the town are mainly Lao Loum, along with the presence of the ethnic group Khmu, 60% of the province's population.

-In the past, many ethnic Khmu moved from Khmu villages to Muang Xay and now live and work there, as in the town they see better opportunities to earn money.

-Hmong, 15% of the provincial population, have an influence on the town.
-Typical Hmong products like colorful textiles are sold inside the market building.

-Many women from the surrounding villages of different ethnic groups come to Muang Xay to sell their products at the town markets, often spending hours walk, as they can get better prices there.

-Some families living in surrounding villages send their children to school in Muang Xay.
-The way, which is often many kilometers, is covered either by bicycle or by foot by the children.
-Some sons and daughters also go to the so-called "ethnic school", a boarding school in Muang Xay for children from more remote villages.

-In Muang Xay there are many Chinese immigrants, which influence the town scape through restaurants and a Chinese market.